ipedrazas/diresta-dirty-money/README.md

 What we do is ton run a docker container that mounts our dirty-money image and launches VLC

-First we create the dirty-money container
+First we create the dirty-money container with the /data directory as a volume

-`docker create --name dirty-money ipedrazas/diresta-dirty-money`
+`docker create --name dirty-money -v /data ipedrazas/diresta-dirty-money`

 Then we run VLC from a container mounting the volume from the `dirty-money` container.